nah353/IMG420-Final-Project/README.md

 ### Monster AI

-To run and compile project:
+## Installation, Build and Running Instructions
+1. Clone this repository

-1. Enter IMG420-Final-Project directory in command line
+2. Enter IMG420-Final-Project directory in command line
-2. Run "git submodule update --init" to retrieve godot-cpp file content
+3. Run "git submodule update --init" to retrieve godot-cpp file content
-3. Run "scons" (with other parameters if necessary) to build gdextension
+4. Run "scons" (with other parameters if necessary) to build gdextension
-4. Open project in Godot or relaunch to use DynamicFog2D node properly
+5. Open project in Godot or relaunch to use DynamicFog2D node properly
+6. Run the project through 'Run Project' in the Godot editor or press F5 to start the main menu scene, or run that specific scene for intended game flow

+## Controls and Gameplay Instructions
+Use WASD or arrow keys to move the player around and use your mouse to aim the flashlight.
+Try to survive as long as possible while the AI enemies slowly stalk you, but be careful not to anger them by pointing your flashlight for too long.
+Use the arrow indicators to find your way to the next battery and recharge your flashlight before its battery runs out and you're left defenseless.

+## Known Issues and Future Improvements
+- Sprite2D light textures are scaled up 4x to reduce resolution and greatly improve performance of fog, so light sprites are an inaccurate visualization of the fog cutout effect they have.
+- Light sprites must have their position updated directly rather than as children of some other node such as the player to accurately affect the fog.

+## Demo Video
+Video link here